EndPointCorp/end-point-blog/2012/06/10/detecting-postgres-sql-injection.html.md

 Another thing to watch out for strange offsets.
-Because the information an attacker can get back is often limited to a row at a time due to the limitations of the original query, SQL injections often pull back the same information from, say, information_schema.tables, with a "LIMIT 1 OFFSET 1" tacked on, Then they call the page again and inject their SQL, but with an offset of 2, then an offset of 3, etc. Nothing says SQL injection like seeing an OFFSET 871 in your logs.
+Because the information an attacker can get back is often limited to a row at a time due to the limitations of the original query, SQL injections often pull back the same information from, say, information_schema.tables, with a “LIMIT 1 OFFSET 1” tacked on, Then they call the page again and inject their SQL, but with an offset of 2, then an offset of 3, etc. Nothing says SQL injection like seeing an OFFSET 871 in your logs.